jvatic/javascript-style-guide/README.md

 - Use the `(function (global) {})(this)` pattern to reference the global scope

+## Discussion

+I'm interested in discussing the merits of each point.
+These guidelines are meant to promote readability and maintainability.
+Open an issue to discuss an improvement (please keep each issue focused on one thing, open multiple issues if needed), or submit a pull request to suggest a change.

 ## TODO

 - Write example js files demonstrating each point (include link next to each item)